adamsilver/fdpb/03-book-a-flight.md

 Notes:

-- The `this.keys` object is just a collection of key codes (numbers) that correspond to particular keys by their name.
-This is to avoid magic numbers[^] which makes our code easy to understand.
+- The `this.keys` object is a collection of key codes (numbers) that correspond to particular keys by their name.
+This is to avoid magic numbers[^] which makes the code easy to understand at a glance.
-- We're filtering out the <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>, <kbd>Tab</kbd> and <kbd>Shift</kbd> keys.
+- The switch statement filters out the <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>, <kbd>Tab</kbd> and <kbd>Shift</kbd> keys.
 This is because if we didn't, the default case would run and would incorrectly show the menu.
-Instead of filtering out these keys, we could check explicitly for the keys we're interested in.
-But, this would mean specifying a huge range of keys increasing the chance of one being missed which would break the interface.
+Instead of filtering out the keys we aren't interested in responding to, we could have specified the keys that we *are* interested in.
+But this would mean specifying a huge range of keys, which would increase the chance of one being missed, creating a broken experience.
-- We want to handle two keys in particular: the <kbd>Down</kbd> key and any other character which are the last two cases in the switch statement above.
+- We're interested in just two keys: the <kbd>Down</kbd> key and “everything else” which are the last two cases.

 When the user presses a character (the last statement in the above function), the `onTextBoxType()` function (shown below) is called.